tannicflux/CS_010C_projects/README.md

 ## Description

-This repository contains code written in [language], focusing on implementing various data structures such as arrays, linked lists, stacks, queues, trees, and graphs.
+This repository contains code written in C++, focusing on implementing various data structures such as arrays, linked lists, stacks, queues, trees, and graphs.
 The code also includes algorithms for sorting, searching, and manipulating these data structures.

 ## Topics Covered